dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

 }
 ```

 Does that look familiar?
 Yea, that’s JSON again.
-We've used a simple external API to get the data we needed with relative ease.
+We've used a simple external API to get the data we needed with ease.

-There’s a lot more we can do with API, but that’s all we will cover for now.
-Next, let's build a full application that uses various APIs to get a feel for how to work with them.
+There’s a lot more we can do with the API, but that’s all we will cover for now.
+Next, let's build a full application that utilizes various APIs to get a feel of how to work with them.

 ---

 # Quotes Web App
 ## To Do:
-* Build a Quotes Application
+* Build a Quotes Application.
-* Introduce Auth0
+* Introduce Auth0.
-* Use Auth0 for User Authentication in our application
+* Use Auth0 for User Authentication in our application.

 ## Building a Quotes Application with ExpressJS
-(This session assumes you know basic nodejs & express framework, if not take time out to read up [here](https://goo.gl/vCjXwJ))
+This session assumes you know basic Node.js & Express framework, if not take time out to read up [here](https://goo.gl/vCjXwJ)

-Create an ExpressJS (a framework built on top of Node) project using express-generator.
+Create an ExpressJS (a framework built on top of Node) project using [express-generator](https://www.npmjs.com/package/express-generator).
 Run the commands below to setup express and create a new project.

 ```bash
 $ npm install -g express-generator